-These days, it is not uncommon for wives to be the breadwinners of the family.
-In some instances, women are making all the income while the men are staying home to raise the children.
+These days, some wives are the breadwinners of the family.
+In certain instances, women are making all the income while the men are staying home to raise the children.
 In a healthy relationship, this division works just fine.
 Complications arise when couples decide to end a marriage.

-Divorce attorneys say they have seen bitter disputes about whether or not women should have to pay alimony to ex-husbands.
-Women who do not want to pay argue that while they are successful in the work arena, they are also shouldering the bulk of the childcare duties simply because they are moms.
+Experienced divorce attorneys say they have seen bitter disputes about whether or not women should have to pay alimony to ex-husbands.
+Women argue that while they are successful in the work arena, they are also shouldering the bulk of the childcare duties simply because they are moms.
 For example, the school calls them when their kids are sick.
 They take the children to the dentist or to soccer practice.
 They also tend to get up in the middle of the night with the kids more than dads.
 Therefore, because they are doing “double duty,” they should not have to pay the fathers, they say.

 On the other side of the argument, men have been paying alimony for years to former wives who gave up their careers to stay home and raise kids.
 Since the goal of alimony is to financially support someone who cannot support himself or herself, it should not matter whether that person is a man or a woman.

 As this heated debate illustrates, there are two valid sides to the argument.
 What do you think?

 If your divorce involves alimony issues or child support, you owe it to yourself to have experienced divorce attorneys on your side.
 Call for a consultation with the family law attorneys at GillespieShields.